JuliaLang/julia/doc/src/manual/constructors.md

 object, finishing its initialization before returning it.
 Here, for example, is another attempt at defining the `SelfReferential` type, this time using a zero-argument inner constructor returning instances having `obj` fields pointing to themselves:
-The semantics of `new` include implicit `convert` operations to convert each argument to the declared type of the corresponding field.

 ```jldoctest selfrefer2
 julia> mutable struct SelfReferential